terra-money/docs/docs/How-to/Run-a-full-Terra-node/Updates-And-Troubleshooting.md

-# Updates and Troubleshooting
+# Updates and additional settings

-### Upgrading Testnet
+## Upgrade the testnet

-These instructions are for full nodes that have ran on previous testnets and would like to upgrade to the latest testnet.
+These instructions are for full nodes running previous testnets that would like to upgrade to the latest testnet.

-#### Reset data
+### 1. Reset data

-First, remove the outdated files and reset the data.
+Remove the outdated files and reset data:

 ```bash
 rm ~/.terra/config/genesis.json